laukik13/laukik13/README.md

 I'm a passionate MERN (MongoDB, Express.js, React.js, Node.js) stack developer with a keen interest in building robust and scalable web applications.

-- 🔭 I’m currently working on [Trading Stock]
+- 🔭 I’m currently working on Something Cool
-- 🌱 I’m currently learning [Aws]
 - 👯 I’m looking to collaborate on [Open Source Projects]
-- 💬 Ask me about anything related to MERN stack development
+- 💬 Ask me about anything related to Javascript
-- 📫 How to reach me: (https://www.linkedin.com/in/laukik-palekar-474765255)
+- 📫 How to reach me: https://www.linkedin.com/in/laukik-palekar-474765255
+- ⚡ Fun Fact: I ❤️‍🏏

 ## Tech Stack